ikartavtcev/leapp-repository/README.md

 `sudo leapp preupgrade`

+The preupgrade process may stall with the following message:
+> Inhibitor: Newest installed kernel not in use

+Make sure your system is running the latest kernel before proceeding with the upgrade.
+If you updated the system recently, a reboot may be sufficient to do so.
+Otherwise, edit your Grub configuration accordingly.

 > NOTE: In certain configurations, Leapp generates `/var/log/leapp/answerfile` with true/false questions.
 Leapp utility requires answers to all these questions in order to proceed with the upgrade.

 Once the preupgrade process completes, the results will be contained in `/var/log/leapp/leapp-report.txt` file.